On the reliability of published findings using the regression discontinuity design in political science: Why is it hard to estimate RD effects?

 \section{Why is it hard to estimate RD effects?}

-The causal effect under study in the RD design is the difference between the expected treated and control potential outcomes at a cut point where treatment assignment changes in a discontinuous fashion.
-If the conditional expectation functions of the potential outcomes were known, this effect can be calculated without error under an assumption that the functions are continuous, meaning that they do not exhibit jumps.
+The causal effect studied in the RD design is the difference between the expected treated and control potential outcomes at a cutoff where treatment assignment changes in a discontinuous fashion.
+If the conditional expectation function of the outcome were known, this effect can be calculated without error under an assumption that the conditional expectation functions of the potential outcomes are continuous at the cut point.
 In other words, the RD effect is \emph{identified} under a continuity assumption.
-This assumption is reasonable in a wide variety of settings, such as when units cannot be precisely control treatment assignment.
-This has earned the RD design its reputation of being a method that produce credible findings.
-These identification results were first derived formally by \citet{Hahn2001Identification}.
-An insightful and more accessible discussion is provided by \citet{Cattaneo2020Practical}.
+The assumption is reasonable in a wide variety of settings, such as when units cannot precisely control treatment assignment.
+This has earned the RD design its reputation as a method that produces credible findings.
+The concept of an RD design was introduced by \citet{Thistlethwaite1960Regression}.
+The formal identification results for the design were first derived by \citet{Hahn2001Identification}.
+An insightful and accessible discussion is provided by \citet{Cattaneo2020Practical}.

-Identification is, however, not enough.
-The identification exercise presumed the conditional expectation functions of the potential outcomes were known, but they will generally not be.
-To learn the RD effect, researchers must first estimate these functions, and this estimation exercise may be unexpectedly challenging.
-The challenge lies in that we are interested in the value of the potential outcome functions when evaluated at the cutoff, but there will generally be no observations exactly at the cutoff.
-Therefore, researchers need to rely on observations away from the cutoff for estimation, and these observations may not be informative of the value of interest.
+However, identification is not enough.
+The identification exercise presumed the conditional expectation function of the outcome was known, but it will generally not be.
+Learning about the causal effect requires estimating this function, and this estimation exercise may be unexpectedly challenging.
+While the identifying assumptions required by the RD design might be comparable in strength to those required by randomized controlled trials (RCTs), the \emph{statistical} challenges under the RD design are better compared with those we typically face in other types of observational studies.
+The main challenge is that we are interested in the value of the potential outcome functions when evaluated at the cutoff, but there will generally be no observations exactly at the cutoff.
+Therefore, researchers need to rely on observations away from the cutoff for estimation, and these observations may not be informative of the quantities of interest.